Parliament House, Dublin: Abolition

 In the last thirty years of the Irish parliament, a series of crises and reforms changed its role.
 In 1782, following agitation by major parliamentary figures, but most notably Henry Grattan, the severe restrictions such as Poynings' Law that effectively controlled the Irish parliament's ability to control its own legislative agenda were removed, producing what was known as the Constitution of 1782.
 A little over a decade later, Roman Catholics, who were by far the demographic majority, were allowed to cast votes in elections to Parliament, though they were still barred from office.
 The crisis over the "madness" of King George III produced a major strain in Anglo-Irish relations, as the King's parliaments possessed the theoretical right to nominate a regent without the requirement that they choose the same person.
 Eventually the crisis passed with the King's recovery.

 The British Government decided the entire relationship between Britain and Ireland should be changed, with the merger of both kingdoms and their parliaments.
 After one failed attempt, this finally was achieved, albeit with mass bribery of members of both Houses, who were awarded British and United Kingdom peerages and other "encouragements".
 In August 1800 Parliament held its last session in the Irish Houses of Parliament.
-On 1 January 1801, the Kingdom of Ireland and its Parliament officially ceased to exist, with the new United Kingdom of Great Britain and Ireland coming into being, with a united parliament meeting in Westminster, to which Ireland sent approximately 100 members, while peers in the Peerage of Ireland had the constant right to elect a number of fellow Irish peers as Irish representative peers to represent Ireland in the House of Lords, on the model already introduced for Scottish peers.
+On 1 January 1801, the Kingdom of Ireland and its Parliament officially ceased to exist and the new United Kingdom of Great Britain and Ireland came into being, with a united parliament meeting in Westminster, to which Ireland sent approximately 100 members, while peers in the Peerage of Ireland had the constant right to elect a number of fellow Irish peers as Irish representative peers to represent Ireland in the House of Lords, on the model already introduced for Scottish peers.